EPA Clean Power Plan 111(d)

 “Moving forward, it is Basin Electric’s stance that any new approach to regulating carbon dioxide be within the authority of the Clean Air Act; be based on demonstrated, cost-effective controls; provide electric co-ops long-term flexibility and certainty; and most importantly, maintain energy reliability and affordability for consumers at the end of the line.”

 EPA released on August 3, 2015, draft final versions of:

 - New source performance standards (NSPS) for CO2 emissions from new generation sources that commence construction after January 8, 2014;

 - Existing source performance standards (ESPS) for CO2 emissions from sources in existence as of January 8, 2014; and

 - NSPS for CO2 emissions from sources in existence as of January 8, 2014, that undergo an NSR/PSD (new source review/prevention of significant deterioration) major modification.

-In addition, EPA will soon release its draft model federal implementation plan (FIP) as a guidance document for States to use in putting together their state implementation plans (SIPs).
-This draft guidance document will be subject to public comment before it is made final by EPA sometime next year.
+In addition, EPA planned release of its draft model federal implementation plan (FIP) as a guidance document for states to use in putting together their state implementation plans (SIPs).
+This draft guidance document would be subject to public comment before being made final by EPA sometime in 2017.

 Clean Power Plan - Final rule reductions in carbon dioxide